ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * `-p 8080:8080`: This flag maps the `8080` from the host to the port `8080` inside the container.
 It means that you can access the applicatiob running inside the container on your host machine's port **8080**.
 Simply go to the browser and put in there `localhost:8080` to display the application.

 * `--name jenkins-server`: This flag assigns a name to the container.
-In this case, the name is set to `jenkins-server`
+In this case, the name is set to `jenkins-server`.

 * `jenkins-server`: This is the name of the Docker image that you want to run.
 It refers to the image named `jenkins-server` that was built earlier when we ran the `docker build` command.